On the locus of $2$-dimensional crystalline representations with a given reduction modulo $p$: Rigid geometry and standard subsets of the affine line

 Property (3) is \cite[7.1.9]{dJ} and (4) is \cite[7.2.6]{dJ}. \end{proof}

-If $X$ is a rigid space over $F$, we write $\A^0_F(X)$ for $\Gamma(X,\O_X^0)$ and $\A_F(X)$ for the subring of $\Gamma(X,\O_X)$ of functions that are bounded.
-If $X$ is the rigid space attached to an $F$-quasi-affinoid algebra $A$ that is normal, then $A$ has a normal $\O_F$-model $\underline{A}$, and we have $A = \A_F(X)$ and $\underline{A} = \A_F^0(X)$ (in particular, there is actually only one $\O_F$-model of $A$ that is normal, and it contains all other $\O_F$-models).
+If $\X$ is a rigid space over $F$, we write $\A^0_F(\X)$ for $\Gamma(\X,\OO_\X^0)$ and $\A_F(\X)$ for the subring of $\Gamma(\X,\OO_\X)$ of functions that are bounded.
+If $\X$ is the rigid space attached to an $F$-quasi-affinoid algebra $A$ that is normal, then $A$ has a normal $\OO_F$-model $\underline{A}$, and we have $A = \A_F(\X)$ and $\underline{A} = \A_F^0(\X)$ (in particular, there is actually only one $\OO_F$-model of $A$ that is normal, and it contains all other $\OO_F$-models).

-A map $f : X \to Y$ between $F$-quasi-affinoid rigid spaces is quasi-affinoid if it is induced by an $F$-algebra map $\A_F(Y) \to \A_F(X)$.
-By Proposition \ref{propdJ}, it is easy to see that any rigid analytic map between $F$-quasi-affinoid algebras in is fact quasi-affinoid as soon as $X$ is normal.
+A map $f : \X \to \Y$ between $F$-quasi-affinoid rigid spaces is quasi-affinoid if it is induced by an $F$-algebra map $f^\#: \A_F(\Y) \to \A_F(\X)$.
+By Proposition \ref{propdJ}, it is easy to see that any rigid analytic map $f : \X \to \Y$ between $F$-quasi-affinoid spaces is in fact quasi-affinoid as soon as $\X$ is normal.